stephen-ics/haskell/README.md

 ## Recursion
 - In Haskell, all iteration over data structures is performed by recursion
-- Entering a function in Haskell does not create a new stack frame, the logic of the function is simply entered with the arguments on the stack and yields result to the register
+- Entering a function in Haskell does not create a new stack frame, the logic of the function is simply entered with the arguments on the stack and yields the result to the register
 - In the case where functions return an invocation of itself in tail position (the position in a function where a recurisve call is the last operation before the function returns a result), the resulting logic is compiled via a jump instruction rather than a call
 ```haskell
     sum :: [Int] -> [Int]